-Instant Pot taco soup is a mouthwatering one-pot dinner idea that is freezer-friendly and makes for easy batch cooking.
-It’s fully loaded with the flavors, textures, and aromas of everyone’s favorite taco, but in the form of a hearty & comforting soup!
+A mouthwatering one-pot dinner idea that is freezer-friendly and makes for easy batch cooking.
+This Instant Pot taco soup is fully loaded with the flavors, textures, and aromas of everyone’s favorite taco, but in the form of a hearty & comforting soup!

 A Fully Loaded Soup